babar-raza/package-descriptions/aspose.cloud/npm/Aspose.BarCode Cloud SDK for Node.js.md

 ## BarCode Processing Features

-- Generate, san and customize 1D (linear), 2D and postal barcodes.
+- Generate, scan and customize 1D (linear), 2D and postal barcodes.
 - Generate and recognize barcodes with checksum option.
 - Fetch barcode as an image stream or save barcode to the local disk.
 - Configure barcode height, width, angle quality, margin & resolution.